-Tabata Sprints + 28 Tough Tabata Workout Ideas For Strong Runners
+Tabata Sprints + 28 Tough Tabata Workouts For Strong Runners

 A person doing tabata sprints on a track.

-High-intensity interval training (HIIT) is a type of workout that involves alternating short bursts of vigorous exercise with less-intense recovery periods.
-By engaging in these hard-easy cycles, HIIT workouts allow you to work harder during the intense periods and keep your heart rate elevated throughout the workout—even while you recover or rest.
+By engaging in these hard-easy cycles, HIIT workouts enable you to work harder during the intense periods and maintain a high heart rate throughout the workout, even during recovery or rest.

-HIIT workouts usually last anywhere between 15-45 minutes, but there are different styles of HIIT, which is where Tabata workouts enter the conversation.
+HIIT workouts typically last between 15 and 45 minutes, but there are different styles of HIIT, which is where Tabata workouts come into play.

 Tabata is a specific style of HIIT training that involves extremely high-intensity efforts and very short rest periods.

-Developed by Dr. Izumi Tabata in 1996, the traditional Tabata format is eight rounds of 20 seconds of nearly maximal-intensity work followed by just 10 seconds of rest, making the entire Tabata workout just 4 minutes long.
+Developed by Dr. Izumi Tabata in 1996, the traditional Tabata format consists of eight rounds of 20 seconds of nearly maximal-intensity work followed by just 10 seconds of rest, making the entire workout just four minutes long.

 Because a Tabata workout is just four minutes long, the intensity should be even higher than your hard efforts during a HIIT workout.